 The key is to build your dog or puppy’s skills very slowly.
 Don’t push the limit too much.

-Dog training takes a lot of time and patience, and one thing we are very thankful for right now is our time.
+Dog training takes a lot of time and patience.

 Use this info if you’d like to work on your own dog’s skills or forward it to someone who could use the help.

 How to get your dog to come when called (reliably)

 We won’t spend too much time on the basics.
 Just have a toy or high-valued treats ready.
 Call your dog: “Barley!
 Come!” and praise him when he moves towards you.
 Give the treat or play for a few seconds.
 “Good boy!”

 Do this in the house or other “boring” area where you are the most interesting thing!
 Your dog is almost guaranteed to come bounding your way!
 “Yay!
 What a good boy!”

 Practice calling your dog just 3-4 times per session so he doesn’t get bored.
 Training should be fun for your dog!
 Quit while you’re ahead and before he has a chance to ignore you.
 (Remember, short attention spans!)

 When a dog doesn’t “listen” when you call him, it’s probably because he: